MongoDB Tutorial: Aggregate Method Example

 Insert the Array of Unique Values from Other Fields Example

-The below example will show you how to insert the array of the unique values from other fields for each SupplierID.
+The example below will show you how to insert the array of unique values from other fields for each SupplierID.
 The result will sort ascending by the SupplierID.
-This operation will use $addToSet operator.
+This operation will use the $addToSet operator.

 db.products.aggregate([